twit96/PharaohsPhury_Phaser3/assets/sources.md

   - File Name: 'MeleeAttack'
   - Used in: 'mummy.js'

-### The following sound effect assets are from the [Fesliyan Studios website](https://www.linkedin.com/in/jason-harron-a5ba06b/), which were tweaked for our project by [Tyler Wittig ](https://www.linkedin.com/in/tylerwittig/) using [FL Studio ](https://www.image-line.com/flstudio/).
+### The following sound effect assets are from the [Fesliyan Studios website](https://www.fesliyanstudios.com/royalty-free-sound-effects-download/screams-gasps-yelling-206), and were tweaked for our project by [Tyler Wittig ](https://www.linkedin.com/in/tylerwittig/) using [FL Studio ](https://www.image-line.com/flstudio/).

  - Mummy Died
     - File Name: 'dyingSound_1.1'